Five considerations for year-end wealth planning

 Year-end is usually a time for reflection and an opportunity to review your financial situation and make any adjustments that could put you in a stronger position next year.
 For many, it could also mean taking advantage of various tax and investing strategies that can keep more money in your pocket.

-“Ideally, financial planning should happen year-round, but life happens, which is why revisiting it at least once a year, at the end of the year, is always a good idea,” says Iain Russell Director of Harbour Investment.
+“Ideally, financial planning should happen year-round, but life happens, which is why revisiting it at least once a year, at the end of the year, is always a good idea,” says Jeffrey Triganza, Director of Harbour Investment Partners.
 “It’s a good time to step back and reassess what’s changed and what changes lie ahead that can impact your finances.”

 Below are five considerations for year-end wealth planning for individuals and business owners.